 Our vision is for everyone with a physical disability to enjoy sport, physical and recreational activities on a fully inclusive basis in any environment.

-IWA – Sport is a recognised National Governing Body of Sport by the Irish Sports Council our statutory funding agency.
+IWA – Sport is a recognised National Governing Body of Sport by Sport Ireland our statutory funding agency.
 The Association is a company limited by guarantee, under the name of I.W.A.
 Limited, since January 2002.

 The Board of IWA has delegated its power to manage the affairs of the sports section to the National Sports Executive Committee (NSEC).